mehmetsen80/LiteMeshApp/README.md

 # PREREQUISITES

 ## ENVIRONMENTAL VARIABLES
-We will cover the ssl key files generation in another section.
-The keys have been already created for you to run the apps locally.
+SSL key file generation will be covered in a later section, but keys have already been provided for running the applications locally.

-Let's set the environment variables:
+To set the necessary environment variables, open your profile configuration:
 ```shell
 nano ~/.zshrc
 ```

-The below is the environment variables that holds the java, maven and ssl key store files.
-You should consider your own path when you point your jks files.
-The jks files are under "keys" folder.
-It's up to you where you hold your keys.
+Below are the environment variables needed for Java, Maven, and SSL keystore paths.
+Be sure to adjust the paths to match the location of your ``` .jks ``` files, which are stored in the "keys" folder by default.
+However, you can choose an alternative location for your keys if preferred.

 ```editorconfig
 # Java and Maven